Division: Music Dance Theatre, String Performance

 Office: E-378 HFAC

-As an educator and member of the American String Teachers Association, he has presented at 2005, ’07, ’08, and ’09 national ASTA conferences; the Utah chapter of ASTA named Eric as the 2009 Higher Education Teacher of the Year.
-In addition to the U.S. and Canada, he has given recitals in Austria, China, the ’04 and ’08 World Bass Festival in Poland, and at the ‘05 and ‘07 conventions of the International Society of Bassists.
+As an educator and member of the American String Teachers Association, he has presented at 2005, ’07, ’08, and ’09 national ASTA conferences, and in 2009, the Utah chapter of ASTA named Eric as the Higher Education Teacher of the Year.
+In addition to the U.S. and Canada, he has given recitals in Austria and China, as well as at the ’04 and ’08 World Bass Festival in Poland and at the ‘05 and ‘07 conventions of the International Society of Bassists.
 His teachers included Audrey Bush, Stuart Sankey, Lawrence Wolfe, Eugene Levinson and Harold Robinson.

-Currently Eric is Associate Professor of Double Bass and Director of the Symphony Orchestra in the School of Music at Brigham Young University.
-In addition to teaching he remains active as a soloist and clinician, and performing part-time with the Utah Symphony, Ballet West, and film/television recordings at LA East Studios.
+Currently, Eric is Associate Professor of Double Bass and Director of the Symphony Orchestra in the School of Music at Brigham Young University.
+In addition to teaching, he remains active as a soloist and clinician, along with performing part-time in the Utah Symphony, Ballet West, and film/television recordings at LA East Studios.
 He and his wife, Leanne, have six children.